-We tend to see easy keepers as horses that have sufficient pasture or hay, usually no elevated requirements for extra protein, and they certainly don’t need anymore fat.
+We tend to see easy keepers as horses that have enough pasture or hay, usually no elevated requirements for extra protein, and they certainly don’t need any more fat.
 The problem is balancing the vitamins and minerals that they are lacking in their diet by not feeding the recommended amount of feed.
-Over a matter of time, the horse will either become slightly deficient or will pull the nutrients it needs from bone and other tissue that needs to eventually be replaced.
-There are a multitude of vitamin and mineral supplements on the market, but often they are designed only for specific needs and lacking in a few of the necessary nutrients.
-When you try to balance a couple of different supplements to make up for a short fall in one, you often end up duplicating other nutrients and wasting money.
-As with any animal, obesity puts a strain on the whole system supporting all that weight.
-Unfortunately, the easy keeper also has the problem of being underfed nutrients that contribute to proper hair and hoof growth, immune response, stamina, and normal cellular function.
-In addition, if you are feeding any diets that supplement yeast cultures, probiotics, or any other nutruceutical type products, they too will be fed in quantities too small to perform the functions they were provided for in the first place.
+Over a matter of time, a horse will become deficient in these nutrients.
+There are a multitude of vitamin and mineral supplements on the market, but most are designed only for specific needs and lack a few of the necessary nutrients.
+When you try to balance a couple of different supplements to make up for a shortfall in one, you often end up duplicating other nutrients and wasting money.

+These underfed nutrients can affect proper hair and hoof growth, immune response, stamina, and normal cellular function.
+In addition, if you’re feeding any diets that supplement yeast cultures or probiotics, they too will be fed in quantities too small to perform the functions they were provided for in the first place.

 The best and easiest way to combat this challenge is to feed a ration balancer product designed for easy keepers that can provide all the vitamins and minerals with feeding 1 pound per day but not the added calories around the girth area.
 In addition, the nutrients have been balanced by a nutritionist who had taken into consideration the limitations of the easy keeper diet.